 High-school-aged students are any filmmaker between the ages of 14-years-old and 19-years-old who completed their project while not currently enrolled in an institution of higher education.
 If a filmmaker is currently home schooled, they can compete here.
 If a student completed a project in May as a high school student but is currently attending college, they can submit that project here.

 Any student who completed a project while enrolled in an institution of higher education should compete in the College Student category.

-Everyone else should compete in the Shorts or Feature category.
+All others should compete in one of the Shorts categories.

 Films must be appropriate to screen for a general audience and refrain from content that might warrant a PG-13 rating, such as foul language, excessive violence and sexual situations.